 National Western Stock Show

 The Colorado State University System owns and is building what will become CSU Spur, on three parcels of land on the National Western Center campus.
 The state of Colorado has dedicated $200 million to the capital construction of the CSU Spur campus, which will be open to all, and be home to collaborative research and educational programs about water, food and health.
-The CSU System seats two members on the board of directors.
+The CSU System seats two voting members on the Authority Board of Directors.

 History Colorado is a founding partner of the National Western Center, and was instrumental in shaping its master plan.
 At the National Western Center, History Colorado will create experiences and exhibits that that share powerful stories, honor the site’s treasured memories, and enhance our vibrant communities.